Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 The Bisie North Tin Project occupies an advantageous position within the Walikale mining district of North Kivu province, located approximately eight kilometers from Alphamin Resources' Mpama North underground tin mine.
 Alphamin's operation, which commenced production in 2019 and is now majority-owned by an Abu Dhabi sovereign wealth fund, processes ore grading approximately 2% tin, exceptional by global standards, demonstrating the district's endowment and commercial viability.

-Rome operates with helicopter support from Alphamin's airstrip, maintaining a permanent field camp with full services for approximately 40 staff during active drilling campaigns.
+Rome operates with helicopter support with occasional re-supply via Alphamin's airstrip, maintaining a permanent field camp with full services for approximately 40 staff during active drilling campaigns.
 The company has established constructive relationships with local communities and artisanal miners, a critical success factor in North Kivu's complex social environment.
 Sample logistics utilize established routes via Kisangani to Lubumbashi for sample preparation, then to Johannesburg for final assay, leveraging existing mineral transport infrastructure developed for the broader Congolese mining sector.

 Recent geopolitical developments may enhance the jurisdiction's investment appeal.
-A U.S.-brokered agreement signed in early 2025 includes provisions for improved mineral sector access and governance, potentially opening the DRC to expanded international investment.
-While North Kivu remains a frontier jurisdiction with inherent political and security considerations, Rome's proximity to Alphamin's successful operation and the team's demonstrated local operating capability partially mitigate these risks through proven logistics, community engagement protocols, and regulatory navigation experience.
+A U.S.-brokered agreement signed in early 2025 between the DRC and the Rwanda-backed M23 includes provisions for improved mineral sector access and governance, potentially opening the DRC to expanded international investment.
+In addition, Qatar brokered further peace agreements between DRC and M23 signed in November 2025.
+While North Kivu remains a frontier jurisdiction with inherent political and security considerations, Rome's proximity to Alphamin's successful production and export operation and the team's demonstrated local operating capability partially mitigate these risks through proven logistics, community engagement protocols, and regulatory navigation experience.

 Mont Agoma: Polymetallic Discovery Demonstrates Scale Potential